 Regenerative Organic Certified™ Pilot Cotton "the cotton in these shirts is from farms working toward the highest organic standard, which aims to rehabilitate soil, respect animal welfare, and improve the lives of farmers."

 Sézane makes some of the most beautiful sustainable women's sweaters, their attention to detail on each one is both feminine and chic.
 Make sure you take a look at their knitwear gallery, everytime I visit this website I want all of them!
 And I am sure you will too.
-There are so many divine colours to choose from: pink, green, grey, blue, black, sea green and more.
-And the styles are just perfect too, cardigans, buttons downs, lace, puffy sleeves, jackets, shoes, boots and more.
+There are so many divine colors to choose from: pink, green, grey, blue, black, sea green, and more.
+And the styles are just perfect too, cardigans, buttons downs, lace, puffy sleeves, jackets, shoes, boots, and more.
 "Je ne sais quoi for all."

-"The proportion of eco-friendly materials in our collections have multiplied by 7 in 4 months.
+"The proportion of eco-friendly materials in our collections has multiplied by 7 in 4 months.